Evening Food & Cycling tour in Chiang Mai, Thailand

 Cancellation Policy & Rain

 You still need to turn up for the tour if it is raining.
 It is quite common that it can be raining in one part of the city and not raining in another.
 So if it's raining at your hotel don't assume it is raining where you will be cycling.
 Also it is common that the rain falls heavily and for short durations so if it does rain we just wait and continue the tour once the rain stops.
-We also have plastic rain ponchos for everyone in the case that you do need to ride in the rain.
-If heavy rains continues until 6:30pm or if there is torrential flooding, you can choose to cancel with full refund or change your tour to another day.
+We also have plastic rain ponchos for everyone in the case you do need to ride in the rain.
+If heavy rains continues until 6:00pm or if there is torrential flooding, you can choose to cancel with full refund or change your tour to another day.

 Starting Time & Meeting Point